marsch/Microservices/SecureAccessControl/AccessControlManagement.md

 # Access Control Management

 ## Summary
-this is a summary about all different types of Access Control and illustrates the Pros & Cons of access control models which are suitable for OIH.
+This is a summary about all different types of Access Control and illustrates the Pros & Cons of access control models which are suitable for OIH.
 Literature links will be provided at the end of the page.
 For every IAM system the Access Control is a crucial part beside the Identity Management (User Management).

 **Access Control delivers four services**

-* authorization
+* Authorization
-* authentication
+* Authentication
-* access approval
+* Access approval
-* accountability
+* Accountability

 ## Access Control Models